napari/napari/docs/GOVERNANCE.md

 developer community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

-The steering council is fixed in size to XXXXX members.
-This may be expanded in the future.
-The initial steering council of napari consists of XXXXXXXXX.
+The steering committee is currently fixed in size to N members.
+This number may be increased in the future, but will always be an odd number to ensure a simple majority vote outcome is always possible.
+The initial steering committee of napari consists of

+- XXXXXXXXX.
+...
+- XXXXXXXXX.

 The SC membership is revisited every January.
 SC members who do not actively engage with the SC duties are expected to resign.
 New members are added by nomination by a core developer.
 Nominees should have demonstrated